Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ## New orbs

 A couple of new orbs have been introduced to ease the hunt for perfect unique and set items.
-All below mentioned items drop (~3% chance from "good drops" TC) in Hell difficulty:
+All below mentioned items drop (~3% chance from “good drops” TC) in Hell difficulty:

 -   **Mythic orb** - allows normal/magic/rare armor/weapon to be transformed into a unique item of that base.
 Allows magic/rare rings and amulets to be transformed into unique.
 Items must be non-corrupted and non-ethereal.
 Sockets will be removed.
 Cube with 15 jewel fragments to create a random rainbow facet.

 -  **Divine orb** - allows to reroll mod values on unique or set weapon/armor.
 Unique items must have no sockets, be non-corrupted.
 Set items must have no-sockets and be non-corrupted.
-IF USED ON BASE THAT HAS MORE THAN ONE UNIQUE ITEM BOUND TO IT, IT CAN REROLL THE UNIQUE ITEM, eg. Tyrael's Might can be changed to Templar's Might.
+IF USED ON BASE THAT HAS MORE THAN ONE UNIQUE ITEM BOUND TO IT, IT CAN REROLL THE UNIQUE ITEM, eg. Tyrael’s Might can be changed to Templar’s Might.

 -  **Exalted orb** - allows normal/magic/rare armor/weapon to be transformed into a set item of that base.
 Allows magic/rare rings and amulets to be transformed into set items.
 Item must be non-ethereal and non-corrupted.
 Sockets will be removed

 ## Fate shards

-To ease the hunt for hardest to get items that can't be deterministically obtained with Mythic Orb, like rings and amulets, a system called "Fate shards" was introduced.
-These shards are an uncommon drop from anywhere in hell (1.27% chance from "good drops" TC).
+To ease the hunt for hardest to get items that can’t be deterministically obtained with Mythic Orb, like rings and amulets, a system called “Fate shards” was introduced.
+These shards are an uncommon drop from anywhere in hell (1.27% chance from “good drops” TC).
 All of the shards have the same weighting, but the better items require more shards.

 A stack of shards can be transformed in the cube for the item.
 Below are the shards that are in the game at the moment - name of the shard, how many of shard is required to get the item and what item it gives:

--   "Lawful Sentence" - stack of 3 - Tal Rasha's Adjudication
+-   “Lawful Sentence” - stack of 3 - Tal Rasha’s Adjudication

--   "Luminescence" - stack of 3 - Mara's Kaleidoscope
+-   “Luminescence” - stack of 3 - Mara’s Kaleidoscope

--   "Ammuit Treasure" - stack of 3 - Stone of Jordan
+-   “Ammuit Treasure” - stack of 3 - Stone of Jordan

--   "Untethered Soul" - stack of 3 - Wisp projector
+-   “Untethered Soul” - stack of 3 - Wisp projector

--   "Rotting Bride" - stack of 3 - Bul-Kathos' wedding band
+-   “Rotting Bride” - stack of 3 - Bul-Kathos’ wedding band

--   "The Man from the High Castle" - stack of 3 - Highlord's Wrath
+-   “The Man from the High Castle” - stack of 3 - Highlord’s Wrath

--   "Dawn" - stack of 3 - Rising Sun
+-   “Dawn” - stack of 3 - Rising Sun

 ## New item codes